 Vodafone business consultants can undertake a coverage check of your home or business location.
 The coverage check process is the best way to assess whether your business has coverage in the areas it operates in.
 You can do an initial coverage check yourself using our coverage checking tool at vodafone.com.au/coverage.

-Alternatively please let us know if you would like a Vodafone business consultant to meet you at your premises to discuss your needs in more detail.
+Alternatively please let us know if you would like a Vodafone business specialist to meet you at your premises to discuss your needs in more detail.

 Thousands of sites have been upgraded to support growth in usage.